crystal-lang/crystal-book/syntax_and_semantics/methods_and_instance_variables.md

 end
 ```

-Right now, we can't do much with a person: create it with a name, ask for its name and for its age, which will always be zero.
+Right now, we can't do much with a person aside from create it with a name.
+Its age will always be zero.
 So lets add a method that makes a person become older:

 ```crystal
 class Person